EPA Ensures ENERGY STAR Program Integrity

 ENERGY STAR Products

-Prior to 2011, ENERGY STAR products were self-certified by partners.
-The change from self-certification to third-party certification required an increase in EPA investment in the ENERGY STAR program.
-EPA currently oversees third-party certification and manages certified product lists for more than 60,000 certified product models, including oversight of 23 certification bodies and more than 600 recognized labs.
-EPA also oversees the testing of a sample of products post-market (in 2017, more than 1,700 products were tested) to ensure product performance, as well as an annual audit of labeling of products on shelves at major retailers to maintain program integrity.
-Learn more about product certification.
+EPA currently oversees third-party certification and manages certified product lists for more than 80,000 product models, including oversight of more than twenty certification bodies and more than 500 recognized labs.
+EPA also oversees post-market testing of a subset of all products each year to ensure product performance, as well as periodic audits of product labeling on shelves at major retailers to monitor use of the mark.
+Learn more about measures related to ENERGY STAR products.

 ENERGY STAR Residential New Construction

 ENERGY STAR Commercial Buildings

-To earn the ENERGY STAR, buildings achieving a score of 75 or higher using Portfolio Manager must be verified by a Licensed Professional (Professional Engineer or Registered Architect).
-The Licensed Professional must verify that all energy use is accounted for accurately, that the building characteristics have been properly reported (including the square footage of the building), that the building is fully functional in accordance with industry standards, and that each of the indoor environment criteria has been met.
+To earn the ENERGY STAR, buildings achieving a score of 75 or higher using Portfolio Manager must undergo verification by a Licensed Professional (Professional Engineer or Registered Architect).
+The Licensed Professional must verify that all energy use is accounted for accurately, that the building characteristics have been properly reported (including the square footage of the building), that the building operates in accordance with industry standards for indoor environment criteria.
 Learn more about building certification.

 ENERGY STAR Industrial Plants

 To earn the ENERGY STAR, industrial plants achieving an energy performance score of 75 or higher must have a Professional Engineer certify that the information used to calculate the plant‘s 75 or higher energy performance score is correct.
 In addition, the plant must satisfy EPA environmental compliance criteria screen.
 Learn more about plant certification.

 The program’s emphasis on testing, independent review, and compliance screening bolsters its integrity and ensures that consumers can trust ENERGY STAR certified products, homes, and commercial facilities to deliver the energy savings promised by the label.